abrignoni/DFIR-SQL-Query-Repo/iOS/DROPBOX/README.md

 Blog: abrignoni.blogspot.com

 Dropbox user activity and file metadata.
-To get details on the database in use and the purpose of thsee queries see here: (blogpost pending)
+To get details on the database in use and the purpose of thsee queries see here: https://abrignoni.blogspot.com/2018/12/profiling-user-activity-in-dropbox-for.html

 Scripts to database relationships:
 AllCachedFilesMetadata.sql <-> Dropbox.sqlite